Geographic Distribution and Habitat

 All baboons have a diverse diet and will eat a variety of foods, including insects, fish, shellfish, hares, birds, and vervet monkeys.
 Kinda baboons are classified as omnivorous, but they are mostly herbivorous and they often forage for food.

 Yellow baboons have been known to feed on grass, tubers, acacia tree products, fruits, flowers, termites, beetles, ants, reptiles, bird eggs, and lesser bushbabies (Galago senegalensis), so it’s possible that Kinda baboons also include those things in their diet as well.
 It is likely that Kinda baboons also alter their diet to adapt to the changing seasons, like relying less on fruit and more on tubers during the dry season.

 Behavior and Lifestyle

-Kinda baboons are terrestrial and quadrupedal.
+Kinda baboons are terrestrial (live primarily on the ground) and quadrupedal (walk on all fours) .
 They are active at irregular times throughout the day and night and, due to their foraging lifestyle, move around depending on access to essential resources like food and water.
 As an example, we know that during the dry season, yellow baboons can travel up to 4.47 mi (7.2 km) a day in search of food and there is no reason to assume Kinda baboons would not do the same.
 Their peak active times are mid-morning and mid-afternoon.